cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-components.md

 * InfluxDB exposes its standard 8086 port for HTTP API access.
 * Logstash exposes a dummy 9999 port for liveness verification.

-# Component Roles

-## Nginx
+# Nginx

-Nginx is a highly performant web server.
+[Nginx](http://nginx.com/) is a highly performant web server.

 In Cloudify's Manager, Nginx serves two purposes:

 * A Proxy for Cloudify's REST service and Web UI
 * A File Server to host Cloudify specific resources, agent packages and blueprint resources.

-### File Server
+## File Server

 The fileserver served by Nginx, while tied to Nginx by default, is not logically bound to it.
 That is, while we currently access it directly in several occurences (via disk rather than via network), we will be working towards having it completely decoupled from the management environment itself so that it can be deployed anywhere.

-## Gunicorn & Flask
+# Gunicorn and Flask

-Gunicorn is a WSGI HTTP server.
-Flask is a web framework.
+[Gunicorn](http://gunicorn.org/) is a WSGI HTTP server.
+[Flask](http://flask.pocoo.org/) is a web framework.

-Gunicorn and Flask together serve Cloudify's REST service.
+Gunicorn and Flask together serve as Cloudify's REST service.
+The REST service itself is written using Flask while Gunicorn is the server.
+Nginx, is the proxy to that server.
 Essentially, Cloudify's REST service is what makes Cloudify tick and is the integrator of all parts of the the system.

-## Elasticsearch
+# Elasticsearch

-Elasticsearch is a JSON based document store.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is a JSON based document store.

 In Cloudify's Manager, Elasticsearch serves two purposes:

 * Main DB which holds the application's model (i.e. blueprints, deployments, runtime properties)
 * Indexing and Storing Logs and Events

-### Indices
+## Indices

 Elasticsearch is initially provisioned with two indices: